How to Drive Legally in Vietnam as a Foreigner: License Conversion, IDP and What Actually Works

 If your home country signed the 1968 Vienna Convention, you can legally drive in Vietnam using your valid 1968-format IDP paired with your original national license.
 Both documents must be carried together at all times.

-Countries whose 1968-format IDPs are accepted in Vietnam include, among others: United Kingdom, France, Germany, Italy, Spain, Russia, South Korea, Ukraine, Norway, Belgium, Netherlands, Switzerland, Austria, and most EU member states.
+Countries whose 1968-format IDPs are accepted in Vietnam include, among others: United Kingdom (which ratified the 1968 Convention in 2018 as part of Brexit preparations — making it one of the few English-speaking countries whose IDP is valid in Vietnam; UK residents can request the 1968-format IDP at any Post Office), France, Germany, Italy, Spain, Russia, Ukraine, Norway, Belgium, Netherlands, Switzerland, Austria, and most EU member states.

 The 1968 IDP is valid for up to three years from the date of issue, or until your original national license expires — whichever comes first.